-We are helping Montana communities develop permanent supportive housing projects for people who are homeless and frequently need emergency services.
-Supportive housing is unique because, in addition to providing housing, it also offers on-site services such as tenancy support, employment assistance, and medical and behavioral health care.
-Permanent supportive housing is a cost-effective way to improve health outcomes and address issues that may have led to homelessness in the first place.
+We help Montana communities develop permanent supportive housing for people who are homeless and frequently use emergency services.
+Supportive housing links housing with on-site services such as tenancy support, employment assistance, and medical and behavioral health care.
+Permanent supportive housing is a cost-effective way to improve health outcomes and address issues that may have contributed to homelessness in the first place.

 Roughly 5% of patients account for 50% of health care costs.
 These patients’ high costs come from frequent emergency room visits and hospital stays.
 Some have untreated mental illnesses or substance use disorders, and regular interactions with law enforcement are also common.
 Often, these people are homeless or don’t have stable housing, making effective treatment and recovery more difficult.
 A safe place to live paired with supportive services improves health outcomes and reduces the need for high-cost emergency services.